UTM for Windows

 Download and Installation

-To download UTM for Windows, visit the official website and follow the installation instructions.
-The installation process typically takes around 10-15 minutes to complete, depending on your system configuration.
+To download UTM for Windows, visit the official website and follow the installation instructions:

 Technical Specifications